StephenIles/Milestone-Project-3-PokeCardTracker/README.md

 ### Second Problem - User Login

 My second problem that I came across was creating the functionality for a user to be able to register, login and logout.
 This was something new that I had never tried before but I knew it was going to be a important part of my project.

 I did a lot of research online for this trying to figure out the best solution for a user system that would work well with the current tech stack.
 I did start by looking at [OAuth](https://auth0.com/) as this was a resource that I knew about and thought that it might work.
 While I was looking into how to intergrate OAuth into my current project I came across a Flask addon called [Flask Login](https://pypi.org/project/Flask-Login/) which gave me the functionallity that I was looking for without trying to learn a whole new system.

 I figured this would be the best option for me to intergrate into the project as I am already using Flask.

 I spent some time going through the Flask Login documentation and some online tutorials on youtube, to try and understand how Flask Login works.

+### Third Problem - User Collection

+My third problem came when I was building the user profile with the user collection.
+My initial thought for this was to make a check back for each available card with all cards being sorted into their own set groups.
+After attempting this the loading time for the profile page was way to long as it was checking every card against the criteria and would then eventually time out the connection meaning I needed to figure out a different way to go about setting up this profile.

+My next idea was to add a card counter to each set title, displaying how many cards from that set that a user has marked that they have.
+Then to be able to add a card to their collection they would need to search for that specific card via either the card or the set search then on the card page click the add to collection button.
+Then if they want to remove a card from their collection they would need to untick the card of the profile page and press the save button to update their collection.

+I feel like doing it this way gave users more control of making sure that they have selected the correct card, by checking all the inforamtion about the card while they are on the card page.